JGSolutions/jerry-gagliano/posts/open-graph-meta-tags.md

 description: "Give your site a professional look and feel when shared within social media sites."
 coverImage: "/posts/open-graph/images.jpeg"
 tags: "Web"
-date: "2022-11-07T12:30:07.322Z"
+date: "2022-11-05T12:30:07.322Z"
-updateDate: "2022-11-07T12:30:07.322Z"
+updateDate: "2022-11-05T12:30:07.322Z"
 author: Jerry Gagliano
 picture: ""
 path: "/posts/open-graph-meta-tags"
 ---

-You came across this article probably because you want to optimize your content on social media using Open Graph meta tags.
+Sharing content on social media is an essential part of what a lot people do these days.
+This article is important to learn and take into account as you want to optimize your content on social media using Open Graph meta tags.
 It's fairly easy and I will give you a quick overview and straight to the point on how to implement Open Graph meta tags.

 ## What is Open Graph?